Service & Achievement Awards

 *Previously the "Small College Scholarship Award, 1998-2005

 This annual award reimbursement is given to a professional for the purpose of attending the upcoming Association of College and University Housing Officers-International (ACUHO-I) Annual Conference and Exposition.
-Funding is intended to defray registration, lodging (double room rate), meals and travel expenses (valued at a maximum of $1,500).
-The recipient is required to be a mid-level or seasoned residence life and housing professional; have attended a minimum of four annual NEACUHO conferences (one of which may include the current year conference), must be a current, active member of NEACUHO (committee member/chair, task force member, executive board, etc.); demonstrated success at home institution in the area of professional development for self and staff; demonstrates that s/he provides a stimulus to the housing profession and the region through presentations, publications (i.e. campus/departmental newsletters, etc.), grant writing and/or research; SHO verification that institutional funds are unavailable and recipient would have to pay out of pocket to attend ACUHO-I; must be employed at a NEACUHO member institution.
+Funding is intended to defray registration, lodging (double room rate), meals and travel expenses (valued at a maximum of $1,000).
+The recipient is required to be a mid-level or seasoned residence life and housing professional; have attended a minimum of four annual NEACUHO conferences (one of which may include the current year conference), must be a current, active member of NEACUHO (committee member/chair, task force member, executive board, etc.); demonstrated success at home institution in the area of professional development for self and staff; demonstrates that they provide a stimulus to the housing profession and the region through presentations, publications (i.e. campus/departmental newsletters, etc.), grant writing and/or research; SHO verification that institutional funds are unavailable and recipient would have to pay out of pocket to attend ACUHO-I; must be employed at a NEACUHO member institution.

 Rising star award

 This annual award reimbursement is given to a new professional for the purpose of attending his/her first ACUHO-I annual conference.
-Funding is intended to defray registration, lodging (double room rate), meals, and travel expenses (up to $1500).The recipient is required to have less than three years Student Affairs experience, post baccalaureate; home Institution must be a current member of NEACUHO; must be nominated by his/her current supervisor and a NEACUHO executive board member, have attended at least one NEACUHO annual conference (a previous conference or the current year conference); must not have attended any ACUHO-I annual conferences; must have SHO confirmation of status as a new professional and SHO verification that institutional funds are unavailable and recipient would have to pay out of pocket to attend ACUHO-I.
+Funding is intended to defray registration, lodging (double room rate), meals, and travel expenses (up to $2000).The recipient is required to have less than three years Student Affairs experience, post baccalaureate; home Institution must be a current member of NEACUHO; must be nominated by their current supervisor and a NEACUHO executive board member, have attended at least one NEACUHO annual conference (a previous conference or the current year conference); must not have attended any ACUHO-I annual conferences; must have SHO confirmation of status as a new professional and SHO verification that institutional funds are unavailable and recipient would have to pay out of pocket to attend ACUHO-I.

 Annual Conference Awards